dysonreturns/sc2ai/docs/QUICK_REFERENCE.md

 You will feel overwhelmed if you read this all in one go, so lets rather start with small examples.
 After a quick scroll-over, {file:docs/TUTORIAL_01.md let's do some tutorials}.

+## Overview

+Even though it's a reference, this document  _can_ be read top to bottom:
+- Glossing over constants and common game info, we then look in detail at
+- Unit/Group selection, actions, info and events.
+- Zooming out, we then review the match lifecycle, callbacks, api observations and communication.
+- We round off with map awareness and geometry, followed by static and meta-data.

-Unless stated otherwise, in the tables below methods are from the context of an instance of a Bot.
+Unless stated otherwise, in the tables below, methods are from the context of an instance of a Bot.
 Meaning `on_step` you can call `common.minerals`.

 ## Constants